nusofthq/avchat-documentation/wordpress-community-pro.md

 ---
 <section class="bs-docs-section" markdown="1">
   <h1 id="overview" class="page-header">Quick Overview</h1>
-  The Community PRO Video Chat Plugin for WordPress handles the integration between your WordPress web site and the AVChat video chat platform.
+  <p class="lead">The Community PRO Video Chat Plugin for WordPress handles the integration between your WordPress web site and the AVChat video chat platform.</p>

   The plugin will handle the following: